Battle of Hampton Roads: Destruction of the combatants

 The end came first for Virginia.
 Because the blockade was unbroken, Norfolk was of little strategic use to the Confederacy, and preliminary plans were laid to move the ship up the James River to the vicinity of Richmond.
 Before adequate preparations could be made, the Confederate Army under Major General Benjamin Huger abandoned the city on May 9, without consulting anyone from the Navy.
 Virginias draft was too great to permit her to pass up the river, which had a depth of only 18 ft, and then only under favorable circumstances.
 She was trapped and could only be captured or sunk by the Union Navy.
-Rather than allow either, Tatnall decided to destroy his own ship.
+Rather than allow either, Tattnall decided to destroy his own ship.
 He had her towed down to Craney Island in Portsmouth, where the gang were taken ashore, and then she was set afire.
 She burned through the rest of the day and most of the following night; shortly before dawn, the flames reached her magazine, and she blew up.